Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/README.md

 What makes `Byron` an efficient alternative to the competition is the complete multi-threading environment in which it works.
 Despite the most common Neural Network libraries are optimized for GPU environments, there are only few code implementations which exploit the fully functionality of a multiple CPUs architecture.
 This gap discourage multiple research groups on the use of such computational intensive models in their applications.
-`Byron` works in a fully parallel section in which is single computational function is performed using the full set of available cores.
+`Byron` works in a fully parallel section in which each single computational function is performed using the full set of available cores.
 To further reduce the time of thread spawn and so optimize as much as possible the code performances, the library works using a single parallel section which is opened at the beginning of the computation and closed at the end[^4].

 The `Byron` library is release under MIT license and publicly available on the Github page of the project.